radovluk/Smart-Contract-Exercise/04-Unbreakable-Vault/solution/solution-code/README.md

 ## Vault05: Fortune Teller

 To breach `Vault05`, you need to use the `blockhash` of the block when the guess was locked in, but only after the next block has been mined.
 First, you lock the guess using `lockInGuess`.
 Then, you must wait for the next block and calculate the random number using `blockhash(lockInBlockNumber)`.
 The issue is that at the moment of locking in the password, we do not know the blockhash yet.
-We can only access the blockhash of the previous blocks.
-However, since the `blockhash` function only returns the blockhash for the last 256 blocks, otherwise it returns zero (see [Solidity documentation](https://docs.soliditylang.org/en/latest/units-and-global-variables.html)).
+We can only access the blockhash of previous blocks.
+However, the `blockhash` function only returns the blockhash for the last 256 blocks; otherwise, it returns zero (see [Solidity documentation](https://docs.soliditylang.org/en/latest/units-and-global-variables.html)).
 Therefore, we simply lock in a 0 and mine 256 blocks before calling the `breachVault` function.

 ```javascript
 // Lock the zero